4 Hours / 4 CEs

 • Intended Audience

 This training is intended for psychologists who specialize in forensic, occupational, or clinical psychology and are responsible for evaluating the suitability of peace officers and other public safety candidates.
-It is designed for professionals who conduct pre-employment or fitness-for-duty evaluations, with expertise in structured assessment frameworks, bias evaluation, and the analysis of behavioral and attitudinal traits to determine psychological suitability.
+It focuses on structured assessment frameworks, bias evaluation, and the analysis of behavioral and attitudinal traits, equipping professionals to conduct pre-employment and fitness-for-duty evaluations and assess psychological suitability for high-stakes public safety roles.

 • Experience Level